gaodihu/Craigslist-nyc-apartment/README.md

 **Big thanks to all the people that kindly responded and had the patience to set up a call with me!**

-**Irrelevant new problem: I'm looking for a roommate :P!
+**Irrelevant but new problem: _I'm looking for a roommate_ :P!
 My ad: https://newyork.craigslist.org/que/roo/6161826057.html**